zacharybaca/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+## Response: Relational Databases are systems that keep track of information and data that relate or rely on one another.
+SQL is a query language that is used to obtain information out of that database.

 - [ ] Why do tables need a `primary key`?

+## Response: Tables need a primary key so the table has a unique identifier that can be established within the database.
+An example of this would be a social security number for each person that lives in the United States.

 - [ ] What is the name given to a table column that references the primary key on another table.

+## Response: Forgein Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+## Response: You need two tables that can have multiple entries of the same type between tables.

 ## Minimum Viable Product